0ssamaak0/CLIPPyX/README.md

  * Running on http://172.25.97.13:23107
  ```

-you can check the server is running be sending a simple request to the server using CURL or Postman.
+You can check the server is running by sending a simple request to the server using CURL or Postman.

 ```
 curl -X POST -H "Content-Type: application/json" -d "{\"text\": \"Enter your query here\"}" http://localhost:23107/clip_text